Welcome to Binghamton University!

 - Taiwanese Student Association (Facebook)

 - Vietnamese Student Association (web | Facebook)

-Connect with current Binghamton University students via social media.
-Current Binghamton students seek to connect and assist prospective, admitted and enrolled students.
+Contact current Binghamton University students via social media.
+Current Binghamton students connect with and assist prospective, newly admitted and enrolled students.
 They often respond to questions and assist with international student arrival.
 Prospective students in China should visit Binghamton University on RenRen.com.

-Computers in all of the University Libraries have software that allows students to input characters or scripts from various languages (including Chinese, Japanese, Korean, Russian and Hebrew) into word processing programs, e-mail, Internet search engines and database searches.
-This software will also help you to communicate and keep in touch with family and friends.
+Computers in all of the University Libraries have software that allows students to input characters or scripts from various languages (such as Chinese, Japanese, Korean, Russian and Hebrew) into word-processing programs, e-mail, Internet search engines and database searches.
+This software will also help you communicate with family and friends.
 The University Libraries offer a session for graduate students to learn how to use the software.

 Study in the States